BLCM/OpenBLCMM/README.md

 ### Immediate (would like to get done before public release)

-- AoDK support (both in OpenBLCMM itself and OE)
+- AoDK support in INI Tweaks panel

 ### Can probably wait until after the first public release